 At what point does the law allow them to say “that’s not in keeping with our beliefs”?
 And how can Christian organisations and churches ensure that when they seek to apply exceptions to this general principle that they do so correctly, and that everything reasonably possible has been done to assert the organisation’s position in a way that will give the best chance of defending a discrimination claim?

-During the course of the morning we’ll look at topics such as:
+During the course of the afternoon we’ll look at topics such as:

 - When can you assert that a role must be undertaken by a Christian?

 - How does the law define ‘discrimination’ and how do we define a ‘Christian’ in such circumstances?

 - Getting the job description right to justify that the role must be undertaken by a Christian

 - How do you test whether someone meets that requirement – statements of faith, references, codes of conduct etc.?